 With such a wide-spread invasion, what can be done?
 We believe community action is vital to reducing pest fish numbers in the Richmond and Tweed river catchments.
 Over the next 18 months we will be holding a series of events to support the community in reducing pest fish numbers, and provide educational materials and information about pest fish and their impact on river health and recreational fishing.

-Festival events and activities will include fishing from the riverbank, carp weigh-ins with prizes, live music and talks from carp experts.
+Festival events and activities will include fishing from the riverbank, carp weigh-ins with prizes, carp filleting, smoking and cooking demonstrations and tastings, a tree planting, catchment health education and games, live music and talks from carp experts.
 Everyone is invited to come along, fishers and non-fishers alike.
 More information about the event will be available in the coming weeks.

 How much do you know about Pest Fish?